 Radio manufacturers advertise the number of channels their radios can support, which refers to the maximum number of individual controls and switches that can be used.
 Each control or switch on the radio requires a separate channel to transmit data to the receiver.

 Channel count is another consideration when choosing a radio, but it’s not as important as it used to be.
 In the early days of RC, adding new channels was a difficult and costly process.
 But today, with digital radios and advanced technology, adding channels is much easier.
-The number of channels you can use is actually limited by the radio link and how many switches are on the radio.
+Today, the number of channels you can use is limited by what the radio link allows, and how many switches there are on the radio.

 The two gimbals on a radio take up four channels because they have four inputs: throttle, yaw, pitch, and roll.
 Additional channels, called “AUX channels,” are assigned to switches on the radio for arming the drone and activating other features.

-For FPV drone flying, you typically only need 5 channels as a minimum, with four channels for controlling the movement of the drone and an extra channel to arm the drone.
-You probably also need one or two more for selecting flight mode and activating beeper.
-So, having a high channel count doesn’t necessarily mean better performance.
+For FPV drone flying, you typically only need 5 channels as a minimum (the 4 control channels – throttle, yaw, pitch and roll for controlling the movement of the drone and an additional channel to arm the drone).
+Ideally, you will also need one or two more for selecting flight modes, and activating beeper, though these are not mandatory.

-Most popular radio links, like Crossfire and ExpressLRS, can support up to 12 channels, and most radios have around 4 to 8 switches, which is more than enough for flying an FPV drone.
-When following my recommended radio options, channel count is not something to worry about.
+Most popular radio links, like Crossfire and ExpressLRS, can support up to 12 channels, and most radios have around 4 to 8 switches, which is more than enough for flying FPV drones.
+If you follow my radio recommendations in this guide, channel count is usually not something to worry about.

 Telemetry Support